Syipmong/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that counts the number of directories in the PATH.
 4-global_variables
 Create a script that lists environment variables.
+5-local_variables
+Create a script that lists all local variables and environment variables, and functions.